dancamarg0/polygon_fullnode/README.md

 systemctl --user status bor
 ```

-The playbook is fully idempotent and all variables are set in the group_vars, below are a few steps to take into account before initiating the deploy:
+All variables are set in the group_vars, below are a few steps to take into account before initiating the deploy:

-1. Check if we're pulling the latest version of heimdall and bor, you can find the one being used on `heimdall_version` and `bor_version`.
+1. Check if we're pulling the latest version of heimdall and bor, you can find the one that will be called in the `heimdall_version` and `bor_version` variables.

 2. Replace the value of `heimdall_eth_rpc_url` to an Ethereum RPC node, heimdall needs to query it from time to time.